Beat Pattern Editor User Interface

 Global Setup Expression

-With those handy shared functions in place, we can build and install the show’s special GUI.
+With those handy shared functions in place, we can build and install the show’s special graphical user interface.
 The global setup expression runs when the show is opened, so it is the perfect place to do that.

 ;; Set up the beat pattern selection UI for the show.